 Throughout our ten-year history, the University Innovation Alliance (UIA) has focused on helping its member institutions achieve increased student success and graduation rates.
 In 2023, the UIA launched its University Innovation Lab (UI Lab), an online hub and practitioner community that helps student success professionals innovate to improve outcomes for all students.
 Erin Sweeten, the UI Lab’s Assistant Director, helps us explain the history of this project, the benefits and resources it provides, and who can use them.

-Why We Need the UI Lab
+Why We Need the University Innovation Lab

-The UI Lab is for campus leaders and practitioners who are trying to move the needle on student success.
+The University Innovation Lab is for campus leaders and practitioners who are trying to move the needle on student success.
 We know how challenging this can be, especially for those who feel like the lone voice calling for innovation within a large institution, and we’ve experienced how beneficial it can be to connect with like-minded individuals.
 The idea for the Lab grew out of the UIA’s desire to provide higher education professionals with access to timely conversations and training opportunities, the results and knowledge from initiatives being tested at UIA partner institutions, and chances to collaborate and connect with others working on similar challenges.

 “People became very excited about the work that we were doing and wanted to find ways to participate,” Erin says.
 “And because the actual membership lift can be a lot and not everyone can join the actual Alliance, we wanted to make another, easier way for people to join in the work with whatever resources and time that they have.
 We believe that good ideas can come from anywhere and that diffusing ideas that work allows us to impact change on a larger scale.”